 Inspect the impacted account's activities that occur within a short time span on multiple platforms and apps.
 Audit events to check the timeline of activities, like contrasting the user's time spent reading or sending email followed by allocating resources to the user's account or other accounts.

 Inspect your environment for other attacks involving impacted user accounts as attackers often perform malicious activities after a successful password spray attack.
 Consider investigating the following possibly suspicious activities:

 Multi-factor authentication (MFA)-related attacks

 - Attackers use MFA fatigue to bypass this security measure that organizations adopt to protect their systems.
 Check for multiple MFA requests raised by an impacted user account.

 - Attackers might perform MFA tampering using an impacted user account with elevated privileges by disabling MFA protection for other accounts within the tenant.
 Check for suspicious admin activities performed by an impacted user.

 - Attackers might use an impacted user account to send internal phishing mails.
 Check suspicious activities like email forwarding or creation of inbox manipulation or inbox forwarding rules.
 The following playbooks can guide you to further investigate email events:

 - Check whether the user received other alerts before the password spray activity.
 Having these alerts indicate that the user account might be compromised.
-Examples include impossible travel alert, activity from infrequent country, and suspicious email deletion activity, among others.
+Examples include impossible travel alert, activity from infrequent country/region, and suspicious email deletion activity, among others.